 You can also save the results of the query.
 Select the menu button on the right, and specify whether you want to download the results as a CSV file or store it to the storage account associated with the cluster.

 After you have completed a Hive job, you can export the results to Azure SQL database or SQL Server database, you can also visualize the results using Excel.
 For more information about using Hive in HDInsight, see Use Apache Hive and HiveQL with Apache Hadoop in HDInsight to analyze a sample Apache log4j file.

 Clean up resources

-If you are immediately proceeding to the next tutorial to learn how to run ETL operations using Hadoop on HDInsight, you may want to keep the cluster running.
-This is becuase in the tutorial you have to create a Hadoop cluster again.
-However, if you are not going through the next tutorial right away, you must delete the cluster now.
+If you are immediately proceeding to the next article to learn how to run ETL operations using Hadoop on HDInsight, you may want to keep the cluster running.
+This is because in the tutorial you have to create a Hadoop cluster again.
+However, if you are not going through the next article right away, you must delete the cluster now.